greghulette/Wireless_Communication_Board-WCB/Readme.md

 2. Unzip the file
 3. Open Code Folder, then WCB1 Folder, then the WCB1.ino file.
 (Make sure there are 6 files in this folder)
 4. Edit the sketch preferences as mentioned above and save the file.
-5. Copy the WCB1 Folder and rename it to WCB2, or WCB3, ...
+5. Copy the WCB1 folder and rename it to WCB2, or WCB3, ...
 6. Rename the WCB1.ino file in the newly copied folder to match the folder number.
-7. Open the WCBx.ino file.
+7. Open the WCBx.ino file in the new folders.
 8. Comment out "#define WCB1" by adding "//" to the beginning of the line.
 9. Uncomment out the WCB number that you are loading the sketch onto.
 Only 1 WCBx should be uncommented in a single sketch.
 WCB2's code should look like this.<br>